vvvm23/vvvm23.github.io/content/posts/2023-03-01-chinese/index.md

      >- First stage, a giant premade Anki deck + random extra words, try out random texting.
      >- Second stage, reading, reading, and more reading.
      >- Third stage, sentence mining.
- >- Where am I now?
+ >- Where am I now and what is next?
      >- Pretty good foundations in reading and typing!
 Can understand written text to a HSK4-5ish level, depending on topic.
      >- Better listening and speaking skills, however definitely not enough to be conversational.
      >- Lack of confidence speaking, a lot of nerves there.
 Need to get over it!
- >- What's next?
      >- A much higher emphasis on listening.
 Starting to sentence mine is good, but the volume needs to be FAR greater (1-2 hours a day at least)
      >- Literally going to Taiwan.
 My listening and speaking is not at a level I predicted I would be at, but I think visiting another country and give me some higher inspiration to go for such a heavy emphasis on listening and speaking, as I am for reading.
  >- Conclusion